 You will be taught on specific discipline-focused and dedicated pathways, enhancing your skills and knowledge in that pathway together with its relationship to the key aspects of the work of film production.
 Structured in a way that builds systematically and in a logical sequence that mirrors the film industry, the course consists of four overlapping units, each building in complexity and demand.
 Between course production blocks, all students are encouraged to seek out short work opportunities in the industry and the experience gained enhances group learning and collaboration.

 For this course you will apply to, and enter into, one of the Pathways detailed below, studying and developing your practice and particular specialist role.
+Many sessions will be open to all pathways, timetabling restrictions permitting.

 - MA Film Production (Producing)